search icon

 Here at ZenBusiness, we can start the LLC for your dream business for free (+ state fee), helping keep your startup costs low and providing a resource you can count on.

-Like any business, a lawn care service must also have a certain amount of working capital.
+Lawn care business owners must have a certain amount of working capital.
 And the amount you’ll require will depend upon the clientele you target.

 For example, having a strictly residential client base will require less working capital than a commercial property-based lawn care service.
 However, the way you set up your payment structure will also affect the necessary working capital.